ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 From an even higher level the approach I've used on most CRUD pages goes like this:

-1. Get list of objects, display them in table
+1. Get list of objects, display them in a table/list
-2. Form for new objects or selecting object from table to popular form
+2. Form for new objects or selecting object to popular form
-3. Form submits new or edits existing object
+3. Form creates a new object or edits an existing object
-4. Force list to update and retrieve new/updated object
+4. Force the list to update and retrieve new/updated object

 ### Why not React?

 I don't like how React forces me to do so many new things, or I feel it does at least.
-It's not a great or, even, objective reason.
-It's just like how I choose the Django Python path over Ruby on Rails, I just had a feeling and really enjoyed one over the other.
+That's not a great or objective reason.
+It's similar to how I choose Django + Python over Ruby on Rails, I had a feeling and really enjoyed one over the other.

-When I use RiotJS I don't feel like I'm fighting anything, or that I'm investing hundreds of hours in a library that the community will abandon in a few months (Angular1 vs Angular2, leaving for React).
-It only took a little while to learn RiotJS stuff and it was fun.
+When I use RiotJS I don't feel like I'm fighting anything, or that I'm investing hundreds of hours in a library that the community will abandon in a few months (Angular1 vs Angular2, then leaving for React).
+It only took a little while to learn
+RiotJS stuff and it was fun.
 I would run into problems, get lots of help from the Riot community and love how the problem was solved.